Click on the subject below to view the testimonial

-Denise Honey – My experience of Bowen Treatment (neck pain, visual disturbance and balance problems)
+Mrs Denise H – My experience of Bowen Treatment (neck pain, visual disturbance and balance problems)

 I first went to Nicole Livingstone-Smith in July, 2009.
 I had heard of Bowen Treatment from Rotherfield St Martin and, having reached the point where I could no longer cope with the increasing shoulder/neck/head pain that I had experienced for several years, I decided to seek help.

 The pain was exacerbated by any lifting or stretching and would take several days to settle.
 I could manage just a few items in my shopping bag and could only hold my tiny new grandson if I was sitting down.
 Even the shortest of spells on the computer would trigger the pain.